 Fifty-two percent of warehouses and DCs are looking to improve order accuracy and 55% are looking to reduce labor likely due to cost, inefficiencies, and insecurities around hiring and retention.
 Automated material handling technology allows companies to reduce their need for manual labor while expanding the hiring pool, creating a more ideal work environment, and significantly improving processes to better ensure accurate order fulfillment.

+Asking workers to be careful and lock doors probably isn't going to cut it.
 Storing inventory on racking allows a lot of room for expensive errors.
-Products are damaged when they fall from shelving, goods are typically unsecured allowing for easy discreet theft, and inventory can be bumped out of location or scattered making it difficult to keep count of or identify for an order.
+Products are commonly damaged when they fall while being retrieved from shelving; goods are typically left unsecured allowing for easy, discreet theft; and inventory can be bumped out of location or scattered, making it difficult to keep count of or identify for an order.

-Instead, like a perfect game of Tetris, place goods into automated AS/RS totes and stack them tightly inside a grid.
-This way goods cannot be separated, bumped, or misplaced once they are put inside the bin.
+Automated storage systems such as AS/RS solutions mean items are securely located in totes or bins, and stacked tightly inside a storage grid.
+Human workers don't have access to the grid and are unaware of the locations of specific items.
+Goods cannot be separated, bumped, or misplaced once they are put inside the bin.
 Goods can only then be accessed with a recorded robotic interaction to help keep highly accurate inventory counts.
 When the bin arrives at a workstation for order fulfillment, only the appropriate items for the order are removed while the rest of the goods remain safely secured in the bin.

 Typical wear and tear will eventually cause any piece of equipment to need upkeep.
 Unanticipated shutdowns can be costly if they bring your entire operation to a halt.
 Look for solutions that will keep your operations moving efficiently even if part of the system goes off-line for maintenance.
 To ensure system resilience when considering a new solution, ask questions about how the system continues to operate if some equipment is pulled off-line and how fast it typically takes to get back on-line.